googlecodelabs/migrate-python2-appengine/step4a-cloudrun-bldpks-py3/README.md

 ## Next

-The main `diff`s users will encounter:

-1. New lines in `main.py`
-1. Old App Engine configuration files deleted
-1. A few new files (`Dockerfile`, `.dockerignore` for Step 4) or (`service.yaml`, `Procfile`)

 Congratulations... this app is fully modernized now, concluding this tutorial.
+If you want to consider containerizing your app with Docker instead of Buildpacks, take a look at both Step 4 tutorials (see the [Python 2 Cloud NDB](/step4-cloudndb-cloudrun-py2) and [Python 3 Cloud Datastore](/step4-cloudds-cloudrun-py3) apps).